Skip to main content

 Completing this first draft is a huge step!
 It means you've begun the process of giving your experiences a voice, which is a key part of letting go of the weight you've carried alone.

 We’re gonna build on this draft in the next chapter.
-By the time we’re done, the challenges you faced in these stories will be fading memories, and no longer threats your survival brain is keeping you on high alert for.
+By the time we’re done, the challenges you've faced will be fading memories—not threats your survival brain needs to keep you on high alert for.

 Additional Mission Support:

-For another perspective on the kind of writing we're doing here check out this 6-minute video.
-It's on the benefits of writing about past trauma.
+If you’re curious about the science behind this kind of writing, this 6-minute video is a great intro.
+It's a conversation on the benefits of writing about past trauma.